CllsPy/FreeCodeCamp/1_MachineLearningWithPython/README.md

 # Proof
 ![](https://github.com/CllsPy/FreeCodeCamp/blob/main/1_MachineLearningWithPython/cert.jpg)

+## What i've learnt
+I’ve learned a ton about machine learning and its practical uses, especially for projects or work.
+In the Machine Learning with Python Certification, I got hands-on experience using TensorFlow to build neural networks and apply advanced techniques like natural language processing (NLP) and reinforcement learning.
+It was great to explore how these techniques are used in real-world applications like chatbots and recommendation systems.

 ## Machine Learning With Python Certification

 Machine learning has many practical applications that you can use in your projects or on the job.